CharlieTorres84/osticket-prereqs/README.md

 <img src="https://i.imgur.com/VFDFBPO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once our Virtual Machine (VM) has been created and it's up and running with all of its resources, we will Remote Desktop Connect right into our Virtual Machine (VM)
+Once our Virtual Machine (VM) has been created and it's up and running with all of its resources, we will Remote Desktop Connect right into our Virtual Machine (VM).
 </p>
 <br />